ArcadeHustle/WatermelonPapriumDump/README.md

 ### Paprium CSI
-As a result of our reverse engineering work there is now plenty of visual data that can be academically examined determine if there is any truth in the original plagiarism claims.
+As a result of our reverse engineering work there is now plenty of visual data that can be academically examined in order to determine whether there is any truth in the original plagiarism claims.
 Kenshiro vs Stalone is often cited by Paprium art director Luis Martins as a landmark example of inspiration vs plagiarism.
 Dive into [CSI Paprium](https://github.com/ArcadeHustle/CSI-Paprium) to learn more, while keeping in mind that the lead art director has already had a run in with stolen art.<br>

 <center><img src="https://github.com/ArcadeHustle/CSI-Paprium/raw/main/Evidence/ShowtimeVsSamson/140191987-a14d788c-1665-4394-851f-ca373b11f1a2.png" width="512" height="256"></center>